Download speed

 Help Center

 LizSpeedTest helps you measure internet speed and diagnose unstable network quality.
-Use this page to understand what each metric means and what to try next.
+Use this page as the glossary for the core metrics before moving into deeper troubleshooting guides.

 Download speed measures how quickly data moves from the internet to your device.
 Low download speed usually affects streaming, browsing, app downloads, and cloud file access.